 Viewing the world through cinema's lens

-William Tate of the Theater Arts department knows drama—he directed his first PSU stage production, Brian Friel’s Philadelphia, Here I Come!, in 1968.
+William Tate of the School of Theatre & Film knows drama—he directed his first PSU stage production, Brian Friel’s Philadelphia, Here I Come!, in 1968.
 Since then, he has directed over 30 plays, including Shakespeare’s The Tempest in the fall of 2009 and Friel’s Dancing at Lughnasa in the spring of 2008.
 Tate has also played many roles himself, including Deputy Governor Danforth in The Crucible, for which he won a Drammy Award in 2002.

 But in the past few years, Tate has turned his attention, and that of Portland State students, to film.
 Originally a way to study dramatic literature—focusing on film versions of stage productions—Tate’s and a few other professor’s classes have evolved into a full-fledged film studies major that was launched in 2007 and now has more than 200 students.

 “My goal is to make the students more critical viewers of film,” Tate says, “to give them a better understanding of how the elements are put together.”